junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ~~put Amy/Rory in background but not emphasize? otherwise three pairs in focus, too many people? don't reverse Amy/Rory's glorious heartbreaking grand exit? death means something, that's the only way to make life mean something → what's written in stone is unchangeable, creating another paradox will rip the universe apart~~

-Dean: "what? you save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away? this isn't your jurisdiction or something?
+Dean: "Let me get this straight.
+You save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away?
+This isn't your jurisdiction or something?
 Pal, not I'm saying, you did a terrible job in protecting the earth, in case you didn't notice, it at least trashed twice if we didn't ..."
 Doctor: "All due respect, who's behind that?
 Also, USA almost trashed twice doesn't mean..."
 River: "Don't mind him, London gets trashed every Christmas, it's a Doctor and Monster thing."
-Dean/Cas: "You can say that again"
+Dean/Cas: "You can say that again."

-Dean distrust Doctor at first: "Wat?
+Dean distrust Doctor at first: "What?
 I'm supposed to just trust him like that?
 He's an alien with two hearts!"
-Cas: "I'm a celestial being with too many ideas and no body."
+Cas: "I'm a celestial being with too many eyes and no body."
 Dean choked: "Which side are you?"

 ## Plot